10 Steps for the Perfect Bathroom Remodel

 4. Refine Your Bathroom Remodel Plan

-If your dream bathroom doesn’t seem as though it could ever fit in the space you have, think about what’s on the other side of the bathroom walls.
+If your dream bathroom couldn’t ever fit in the space you have, think about what’s on the other side of the bathroom walls.
 Can you steal square footage from an adjacent closet, adjoining bedroom, or underused hallway?
 Is it possible to punch out an exterior wall to add square footage?

-Other options to consider: whether you want the toilet out in the open or housed in its own private water closet, and what kind of special storage you need — for hair tools, makeup, and other everyday essentials?
+Other options to consider: whether you want the toilet out in the open or housed in its own private water closet, and what kind of special storage you may need — for hair tools, makeup, and other everyday essentials.

-Choosing the style of bathroom you want can also be complicated.
+Choosing the style of bathroom you want can also be tricky.
 You may love the look of the industrial-style bathroom in your favorite restaurant, but will it look right in your Craftsman bungalow?
-Designers recommend that you look to the rest of your house for inspiration or consult resources like Pinterest for ideas.
+Designers recommend that you look to the rest of your house for inspiration.
+You may also want to consult resources like Pinterest for ideas.

 5. Approve Your Bathroom Remodel Design